 Hebrews 1:3 - "The Son is the radiance of God's glory and the exact representation of his being . . .
 After he had made purification for our sins, he sat down at the right hand of the Majesty in heaven" - Jesus radiates God's glory and perfectly represents his Father.
 A mirror image is not the person, obviously.
 Statements like Hebrews 1:3 are never made about the Father perfectly resembling the Son, which would be true if the Trinity was in Hebrews.
 This metaphor proves there is no equality of God and Jesus.

 Jesus "made purification for our sins" by dying, which is something that God cannot do (Habakkuk 1:12; 1 Timothy 1:17).
 He sits "at the right hand of the Majesty", that is, God, so he cannot be God.

 Hebrews 1:5 - "To which one of the angels did God ever say 'You are my Son; today I have become your Father?'" - Clearly a Father-Son relationship - separate and distinct individuals.
+But notice the key point, "God" is identified as the "Father", not the Son!

-Hebrews 1:6 - "When God brings his firstborn into the world" - God, who is superior, brings Jesus, his firstborn, into the world - Separate and distinct; with Jesus being inferior.
-"Firstborn," indicates he had a beginning to his life, which indicates he was created, and is a proof the Trinity is not in Hebrews.
+Hebrews 1:6 - "When God brings his firstborn into the world" - We see here that "God" is someone other than the "firstborn", Jesus.
+"God", who is superior, brings Jesus, "his firstborn", into the world - Separate and distinct; with Jesus being inferior.
+"Firstborn," indicates he had a beginning to his life, which indicates he was created, had an

+"origin" (Micah 5:2 NRSV), and is a proof the Trinity is not in Hebrews.

-Hebrews 1:6 - "Again, when he brings his First-born into the world, he says: Let all the angels of God pay him homage [Greek, proskyneo]"-NJB
+Hebrews 1:6 - "Again, when he brings his First-born into the world, he says: Let all the angels of God pay him homage [Greek, proskyneo]" (NJB).
+Proskyneo basically means "to bow down to", "do homage to", and can include worship, but doesn't intrinsically mean worship.
+Due to Trinitarian bias, many translations render proskyneo as "worship" here, but Jesus said, "You will worship the Father" (John 4:21).

-Hebrews 1:6 - "Again, when he presents his firstborn to the world, he says, 'Let all God's pay him homage'"-REB

-Hebrews 1:6 - "he says, 'And let all God's angels bow before him [Greek, proskyneo]'" - AAT
+Hebrews 1:6 - "Again, when he presents his firstborn to the world, he says, 'Let all God's pay him homage'" (REB). "he says, 'And let all God's angels bow before [Greek, proskyneo] him'" (AAT).
 Jesus is given great honor, but not worship.
-In fact, Jesus himself said that "the true worshippers will worship the Father" (John 4:24).
+In fact, Jesus himself said that "the true worshippers will worship the Father" (John 4:24), so worship is not the accurate rendering of proskyneo here.